 Release

-The false armistice news reached Britain from France.
-It arrived at the American Embassy in London sometime before 4 o’clock on Thursday afternoon (from US Navy Headquarters in Paris, or US Navy Headquarters in Brest, or both).
-Reuters acquired it and around 4:00 pm sent it – by telegram – to the Press Association and some of the London newspapers.
+The false armistice news came to Britain from France.
+It arrived at the American Embassy in London sometime before 4 o’clock on Thursday afternoon (from US Navy Headquarters in Paris, Brest, or both).
+Reuters acquired it, and around 4:00 pm telegraphed it to the Press Association (PA) news agency and some of the London papers.
 The message was simply: “Reuter’s Agency is informed that according to official American information the armistice with Germany was signed at 2:30.”
-The Press Association then circulated it to its mostly provincial newspaper members who released it to the public, as did a few London papers.9
+The PA then circulated it to its mostly provincial subscribers who released it to the public, as did a few London papers.
+9

 Spread

-Armistice ‘extras’ and ‘specials’ (mostly already prepared in outline) reached the streets with remarkable speed, and the news spread rapidly thereafter, passed on by word-of-mouth, telephone, telegram, and workplace siren alerts.
-“Multitudes of people were thrilled by the story that the German envoys sent to Marshal Foch had actually signed the armistice terms laid down by the Allies”; even “the most obscure villages” received it.10
+Armistice ‘extras’ and ‘specials’ (mostly already prepared in outline) were on the streets with remarkable speed, and the news was disseminated rapidly thereafter by word-of-mouth, telephone, telegram, and workplace siren alerts.
+“Multitudes of people were thrilled by the story that the German envoys sent to Marshal Foch had actually signed the armistice terms laid down by the Allies”; even “the most obscure villages” heard it.
+10

 Retraction

-However, no more than twenty minutes after the bulletin went out, Reuters sent a follow-on message urging the newspapers, without explanation, to “suppress” it.
-A little later, a communiqué from the Foreign Office warned that “up to 3.30” it had received no information about the signing of an armistice with Germany, and advised the press not to give “credence” to the armistice news until “an authoritative statement” had been made.11
+However, no more than twenty minutes after the peace bulletin went out, Reuters cancelled it in a follow-on to the newspapers, urging them, without explanation, to “suppress” it.
+A little later, a communiqué from the Foreign Office warned that “up to 3.30” there was no intelligence about the signing of an armistice with Germany, and advised against giving “credence” to the armistice rumours until “an authoritative statement” had been made.
+11

-The warning did not deny that a German armistice had been signed, only that there was no official confirmation of one having been signed.
-Later in the evening, however, the Press Association circulated unambiguous official denials which offered insights into the current situation, though not location, of the German delegation: “at 4 o’clock this afternoon the German emissaries had not even reached the French lines”; and “up to five o’clock the German representatives had not even presented themselves to ascertain from Marshal Foch the Allies’ terms”.
-In other words, the armistice news was definitely “not in accordance with fact”.11 Anyone recalling the earlier report that the armistice delegation had crossed the lines on Wednesday evening would have realized now that it too had been totally untrue.
+The warning did not deny that a German armistice had been signed, only that there was no official confirmation of it.
+Later in the evening, however, the PA circulated unambiguous official denials which offered insights into the current situation, though not location, of the German delegation: “at 4 o’clock this afternoon the German emissaries had not even reached the French lines”; and “up to five o’clock the German representatives had not even presented themselves to ascertain from Marshal Foch the Allies’ terms”.
+In other words, the armistice news was definitely “not in accordance with fact”.
+11 Anyone recalling the earlier report that the armistice delegation had crossed the lines on Wednesday evening would have realised now that it too had been totally untrue.

-Neither Reuters’ retraction nor the Foreign Office warning, however, stopped the false news spreading: “it was absolutely impossible”, the Gloucestershire Echo remarked, “to overtake tidings for which everyone was waiting with so much anxiety”.10 And by early evening, it had reached most parts of Britain.
+Neither Reuters’ retraction nor the Foreign Office warnings, however, stopped the spread: “it was absolutely impossible”, the Gloucestershire Echo remarked, “to overtake tidings for which everyone was waiting with so much anxiety”.
+10 And by early evening, it was in most parts of Britain .

 FALSE ARMISTICE DAY IN ENGLAND, SOUTH WALES, AND SCOTLAND

-And yet the news prompted “jubilation” all over Britain.
+And yet there was “jubilation” all over Britain.
 Ignoring flu advice about avoiding crowds, people filled the gloomy streets and dismal pubs and took risks with DORA to enliven their celebrations.
-Some newspapers infringed regulations by disclosing that large numbers of Allied servicemen from local bases took part in the revelries.
-And even after the official refutations began to spread, many people refused to go home.
-Convinced that the armistice news was “only premature” and “hostilities would quickly cease”, they lingered late into the night hoping for confirmation that the war was over.12 As the Bristol-based Western Daily Press told its readers, “everybody believed the original story, and no denials, however emphatic, would have killed the belief in it”.13
+Some papers infringed regulations by disclosing that large numbers of Allied servicemen from local bases joined in the revelries.
+And even after the official refutations, many people would not go home.
+Convinced that the armistice news was “only premature” and “hostilities would quickly cease”, they lingered late into the night hoping for confirmation that the war was over.
+12 As the Bristol-based Western Daily Press told its readers, “everybody believed the original story, and no denials, however emphatic, would have killed the belief in it”.
+13

 IN ENGLAND